Flour & Spice

 Why you should make this Murgh Palak

-This recipe for homemade Pakistani palak chicken(or chicken and spinach curry) is a winner because it is:-
+This recipe for homemade Pakistani palak chicken(or chicken and spinach curry) comes to me from my aunt and it is a winner because it is:-

 • perfectly seasoned